ntquyen/ntquyen.github.io/aboutme.md

 microservices in different programming languages (NodeJS and Golang) from scratch.
 Our cluster stack is Kubernetes & Docker & CoreOS.
-I'm also a devops guy who build and maintain CI with Jenkins and Ansible, sometimes even bash script.
+I'm also a devops guy who build and maintain CI with Jenkins and Ansible, sometimes bash script.

-I like to learn new skills to improve my productivity.
+I like to learn new skills to boost productivity.
 That's why I really like doing devops, writing scripts to automate things.
 I have changed my editor from Sublime Text to Emacs and feel awesome about it.
 I was a fan of Sublime Text for a long time, but now I love Emacs even more!

 As mentioned above, I also passionate about Data Science.
 Without any background in Mathematics or Statistics, I spent almost all my spare time learning and practicing Machine Learning skills, mainly in
-R. Please checkout my linkedin for all MOOC courses I have passed.
+R. Please checkout my [linkedin](https://vn.linkedin.com/in/nguyen-quyen-29856252) for all MOOC courses I have passed.